Applications of topological cyclic homology to algebraic K-theory: An explosion of calculations

 As we saw, $\TC$ was created to solve the Novikov conjecture.
 There is a host of refined conjectures and results in this direction -- essentially about how $K(A[G])$ can be decomposed into information about $K(A)$ and information about the subgroup lattice of $G$ -- but just some of the progress can be attributed $\TC$.
 This progress can be followed by consulting the paper \cite{MR4015233} by W.~L\"uck, H.~Reich, Rognes and M.~Varisco.

-The trace was also used to prove that the Dirac monopole splits as a virtual two vector bundle \cite{MR2466184}.
+Ausoni and Rognes' calculations of the algebraic K-theory of topological K-theory \cite{MR1947457} (to be commented further on in the next section) is another prime example of calculations of K-theory of ring spectra through trace methods.
+Later this calculation was given a geometric interpretation through two-vector bundles \cite{MR2832571}, \cite{MR3010546}, but the concrete calculation needed to show that the Dirac monopole splits as a virtual two vector bundle \cite{MR2466184} was only accessible through a comparison using the trace.

-Many important ring spectra are Thom spectra and Blumberg, C.~Schlichtkrull and R.~Cohen \cite{MR2651551} show that these spectra are very manageable on the $\THH$-side -- a far-reaching extension of the equivalence $\THH(\ess[G])\simeq \mathrm{Map}(S^1,BG)$.
-Following the references to this paper will lead to many recent results where familiar spectra are viewed as Thom spectra, most provocatively $H\F_p$, leading to a reformulation of B\"okstedt's calculation, see A.~Krause and Nikolaus \cite{KN}.
+Many important ring spectra are Thom spectra.
+Blumberg, C.~Schlichtkrull and R.~Cohen \cite{MR2651551} show that Thom spectra are very manageable on the $\THH$-side -- a far-reaching extension of the equivalence between $\THH(\ess[G])$ and the free loop space $\mathrm{Map}(S^1,BG)$.
+Most provocatively, $H\F_p$ is a Thom spectrum (but admittedly not through an $E_\infty$-map).
+Following the references to \cite{MR2651551} will lead to many recent results where familiar spectra are viewed as Thom spectra, and, among other things, to reformulations of B\"okstedt's calculation, see \eg the multiplicative version in A.~Krause and Nikolaus \cite{KN}.

 Another amazing equivariant result about $\THH$ of Thom spectra comes in the form of S. Lun{\o}e-Nielsen and Rognes' ``Segal conjecture'' for complex cobordism $\mathrm{MU}$ \cite{MR2832570}.
-This makes it attractive to try to understand algebraic K-theory of spaces not via descent over $\ess\to\Z$, but over $\ess\to\mathrm{MU}$, see the last chapter of \cite{MR3873116}.
+This makes it attractive to try to understand algebraic K-theory of spaces not via descent over $\ess\to\Z$, but over $\ess\to\mathrm{MU}$, see Section~\ref{sec:localization}.

 See also Malkiewich \cite{MR3686399} for a dual picture.